 “A lot of students settle in really well, and when they graduate they buy or build a house and find work in their chosen profession.
 We have some people in our community who have studied health, education, business or IT at Southern Cross who now work in that field locally.

 “A lot of community connections happens through the temple, and we also have the Woolgoolga Coffs Harbour Sikh Sports Club where the Sikh community gets together.
 Our sports club competes in the Australian Sikh Games annually around Easter time – in places like Perth, Brisbane, Melbourne for sports such as volleyball, hockey, touch football and basketball.
-In 2023 we excited to host the national games here in Coffs Harbour.”
+In 2023 we are excited to host the national games here in Coffs Harbour.”

 Gold Coast has more than 60 listed Indian restaurants and 10 Indian supermarkets (grocery stores) with additional Asian supermarkets stocking Indian foodstuff, while Lismore has 7 Indian restaurants and an Asian Supermarket stocking Indian food.
 Meanwhile Coffs Harbour has 10 Indian restaurants, and an Indian supermarket that is known to be a favourite amongst Southern Cross University Indian students, including those on nursing placements in the local health district.